recurly/recurly-client-ruby/README.md

 Setup (Rails 3)
 --------------

-The Recurly Ruby Client requires a username and password to connect.
-We recommend creating a user just for your API.
+The Recurly Ruby Client requires an API user to connect.
 Please see the [Authentication](http://support.recurly.com/faqs/api/authentication) documentation for more information.

 If using Rails 3, the easiest way to get Recurly set up is to run `rake recurly:setup`.
 This will create a config/recurly.yml that has your recurly account authentication, and the Recurly rails initializer will pick it up on restart of your web app.